bevinh/adapt-multchoice/README.md

 ##Usage

 The idea behind this plugin is to have a multiple choice question that is not scored, yet the feedback is saved.
 This is ideal for projects in which for the learner there is a self-reflection piece, yet the creators of the learning objects want to understand what the learners select.

+##NOTES

+This plugin is not yet completed.
+Don't use it yet.